kubevela/kubevela/docs/design.md

 #### Solution

-We decide to build KubeVela core with [OAM Kubernetes runtime](https://github.com/crossplane/oam-kubernetes-runtime) which already implemented the building block features such as standalone workload type and trait controllers.
-Whether a given trait could work with certain workload types is also clarified as `appliesTo` field of trait definition.
-For platform builders, OAM Kubernetes Runtime also provided a [lightweight library](https://github.com/crossplane/oam-kubernetes-runtime/blob/2be3900a3817aed570de9ec353e6ab0b50e100f0/pkg/controller/v1alpha2/core/traits/manualscalertrait/manualscalertrait_controller.go#L42) to implement trait controller so it doesn't need to care about workload kinds.
+KubeVela core is built with [OAM Kubernetes Runtime](https://github.com/crossplane/oam-kubernetes-runtime) which met the requirements of KubeVela such as supporting bring in standalone controllers as workload type and trait, it also defined a clear interface between how a trait could operate a workload instance in a generic approach.
+Overall, this library defined a set of abstraction and interfaces for platform builder to assemble various Kubernetes capabilities into a PaaS without coupling them together or introducing any glue code.

 ##### Capability Register and Discovery